jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 343 Multimedia Systems [3C][Balijon]/Lesson-3-Basic-Photography.md

 - Aperture

+## This camera setting affects the depth of field

+- Aperture

 ## refers to the range of distance in focus

 - Depth of field

+## This camera setting how sharp or blurry moving objects are captured.

+- Shutter speed

 ## Blur-free action shots need a high shutter speed (True/False)